Which Champagne Is Sweet?

-Flutes are tall and slender glasses that have a long stem.
+Flutes are tall and slender glasses that have a long stems.
 This type of glass is great for retaining the carbonation in Champagne.

 Coupes are shorter glasses that have a wide bowl.
 This type of glass allows the bubbles to escape more quickly, which means that the Champagne will quickly lose its carbonation.

 Tulips are glasses with a stem and a bowl shaped like a tulip.
 This type of glass is great for retaining the bubbles in Champagne.

 No matter which type of glass you choose, make sure it is clean and dry before you pour the Champagne.
 This will help to ensure that the Champagne tastes its best.